img

 Where is the birth control shot available?

 The birth control shot must be prescribed and is given every 3 months in a doctor's office or family planning clinic.
 However, not all of the birth control shot options are available in the United States.
 In fact, the only birth control shot that you can get in the US is the Depo-Provera injection.
-The other injectable birth control options are available in South and Central America; Asia, Europe and Africa; but for the purposes of this article, let us take a quick look at the Depo-Provera birth control shot.

 Depo-Provera birth control shot